starknet-edu/starknetbook/camp_2/README.md

 There are many [other cheat codes in Protostar](https://docs.swmansion.com/protostar/docs/tutorials/testing/cheatcodes), and some of them may be useful for your particular case; don stop exploring

-The testing process allowed us to move more confidently to the development network or test network for end-to-end testing.
-End-to-end testing should focus on the big picture of the entire system, not just smart contracts ([Protostar docs](https://docs.swmansion.com/protostar/docs/tutorials/testing/e2e)); we would like to make sure that the interactions with the network are correct, for example, we would like to use private keys for our accounts, make sure that the nonces are correct, that the front-end can connect correctly with the contract, etc.
+The testing process allowed us to move more confidently to the development network or test network for further testing or interacting with the first users; we would like to make sure that the interactions with the network are correct, for example, we would like to use private keys for our accounts, make sure that the nonces are correct, that the front-end can connect correctly with the contract, etc.

-We would need additional tools to set up an end-to-end test environment.
+We would need additional tools to continue testing the integration of our contracts with the ourside world.
 [These tools](https://docs.swmansion.com/protostar/docs/tutorials/testing/e2e) are recommended by the Protostar documentation:

 1. The Devnet for running a local StarkNet network,
-2. StarkNet SDKs like [starknet.js](https://www.starknetjs.com/) or [starknet.py](https://starknetpy.rtfd.io/) for interacting with StarkNet from tests' code,
+2. StarkNet SDKs like [starknet.js](https://www.starknetjs.com/), [starknet.py](https://starknetpy.rtfd.io/), or [starknet-rs](https://github.com/xJonathanLEI/starknet-rs) for interacting with StarkNet from tests' code,
 3. Protostar CLI for building contracts and deploying in tests' setup phases and CI.

 <h2 align="center" id="hardhat"><a href="https://github.com/Shard-Labs/starknet-hardhat-plugin">Hardhat</a></h2>